jyan500/Digital-Bible-Platform-v2/README.md

 # Digital-Bible-Platform-v2
+<h2> An Online Bible Notetaking Web App </h2>
-Updated the previous Digital Bible Platform by moving over to Flask from PHP, and from W3 CSS to Bootstrap.
+NOTE: Updated the previous Digital Bible Platform by moving over to Flask from PHP, and from W3 CSS to Bootstrap.

 ## Dependencies ##
 <ul>